 Get

-INVOLVEDA resilient community is created by the community
+A resilient community is created by the community

 You can play an important role in increasing climate resilience in a way that works for you.

-Some additional ways that community members have been involved include participating in community meetings, providing feedback on reports, engaging on social media, and through the Community Advisory Council, which is made up of residents from the four cities and guides the program’s process.
-Resilient Northeastern NJ’s video series, social media content, and ad campaign on public transportation and digital kiosks promote the program and build awareness about resilience-related issues.
+Community members have also been involved in the Resilient Northeastern NJ program by participating in community meetings, providing feedback on reports, engaging on social media, and through the Community Advisory Council, which is made up of residents from the four cities and guides the program’s process.

 Diversity, Equity, and Inclusion